VineeTagarwaL-code/SocialQuery/README.md

-# YourQuery
+# SocialQuery
-YourQuery: Simplifying interviews with a central query repository.
+SocialQuery: Simplifying interviews with a central query repository.
 Easily organize, reference, and manage questions across categories for a more efficient and well-prepared interview experience.

 ## Project Description
 Query management website for ease organisation and management